kshedden/case_studies/methods/survival.md

 have two groups of subjects (e.g. people exposed or not exposed to a risk factor), with each group having a hazard function $h_k(t)$ for $k=0, 1$ corresponding to not exposed and exposed people, respectively.
 The hazard ratio at time $t$ is $h_1(t)/h_0(t)$.
-This is a very useful and widely-utilized measure of the "risk" associated with an exposure.
+This is a very useful measure of the "risk" associated with an exposure.
 For example, if the hazard ratio is 2 then (roughly speaking) exposed people have twice the risk of experiencing the event as non-exposed people.

 Under an assumption of *proportional hazards* all hazard ratios are constant, meaning in the present example that $h_1 \propto h_0$.
 As we will see below,